open-edge-insights/eii-core/README.md

    This is achieved by providing a yml file to EIS builder as config which has list of services to include.
 User can mention the service name as path relative to **IEdgeInsights** or Full path to the service in the config yml file.

   If user wants to include only a certain number of services in the EIS stack, he can opt to provide the **-f or yml_file** flag of eis_builder to allow only the services provided in the yml file mentioned with the **-f or yml_file**.
-Few examples of such yml files for different usecases are provided at [video](build/video-streaming.yml), [time-series](build/time-series.yml), [Azure](build/video-streaming-azure.yml), [TLS](build/video-streaming-tls.yml).
+Few examples of such yml files for different usecases are provided at [video](build/video-streaming.yml), [time-series](build/time-series.yml), [Azure](build/video-streaming-azure.yml) etc.,

   An example for running EIS builder with this flag is given below: